 - The property has been subject to a HMO grant, paid by the Housing Executive, within the past 10 years

-- The property is registered with the Housing Executive as a HMO within the past 10 years
+- The property is a registered HMO

 - The property was previously let as a protected tenancy which was subject to a regulated rent certificate issued within the past ten years.